 Syntax Description all (Optional) Clears all cached objects. content (Optional) Clears cached content.
 1-15000 Free space, in Mbytes. flash-media-streaming Clears the Flash Media Streaming edge server cached content and DVR cached content.
 Command Defaults Cached content is 1000 Mby rtes if not specified.
 Command Modes EXEC configuration mode.
-Usage Guidelines The clear cache command removes all cached contents from the currently mounted cache volumes.
-Objects being read or written are removed when they stop being busy.
+Usage Guidelines The clear cache command removes all cached contents from the currently mounted cache volume Objects being read or written are removed when they stop being busy.
 The clear cache all command requests the Content Manager to delete all cache contents.
 Only one clear cache all command can be executed at a time, and the Control-C option is not allowed with this command.
-During the clear cache all operation, the show cache content and show cdnfs usage outputs display a line about running the clear cache all command, and the progress is displayed in the output of these commands. Â Caution The clear cache all command using this command on prod d is irreversible, and all cached content is erased.
+During the clear cache all operation, the show cache content and show cdnfs usage outputs display a line about running the clear cache all command, and the progress is displayed in the output of these commands. $\wedge$ Caution The clear cache all command using this command on prod d is irreversible, and all cached content is erased.
 Cisco does not recommend uction systems. from all disks in the SE.
 For evicted from each disk.
-In the in a minimum content of 450. at command is executed, by default, the command evicts 1000MB of content example, if the SE has 12 disks, then 1000MB/12 = \sim 83MB content is is case, all content in the SE is 450MB content; therefore, each disk results MB.
+In th in a minimum content of 450 at command is executed, by default, the command evicts 1000MB of content example, if the SE has 12 disks, then $1000MB/12 = ~83MB$ content is is case, all content in the SE is 450MB content; therefore, each disk results MB.
 This causes 450MB 12 = 5400MB to be evicted.
 Each disk maintains void this issue, evict each disk separately.
-Examples ServiceEngine# clear cach This operation tries to f Clear cache all operation Starting clear cache all Clear cache all progress: ws how to clear all cached contents: the all irree up all cached contents.
-Proceed? [yes NO] yes a will stop CMGRSlowScan process running operation, 100 contents will be deleted. done[100], total[100], progress[100.00%][################################### clear content clear content {last-folder-url url | url url}
+Examples ServiceEngine# clear cach This operation tries to f Clear cache all operation Starting clear cache all Clear cache all progress: ws how to clear all cached contents: he all free up all cached contents.
+Proceed? [yes N0] yes h will stop CMGRSlowScan process running operation, 100 contents will be deleted. done[100], total[100], progress[100.00%][################################### clear content clear content {last-folder-url url | url url} last-folder-url Clears all content with a relative diskpath from the given URL without a filename. url The valid URL without the filename.
+Protocol is ignored. url Clears cached content with its original URL. url The URL for the content object to delete.
+Command Defaults None Command Modes EXEC configuration mo de.
+Usage Guidelines The clear content url co ommand requests the Fast Content Abstraction Layer (FastCAL) API to delete osaye duluennes ied URL and inform the Content Manager to remove it from its internal data the content of the specif. structure.
+Examples the content of the specific structure. ied URL and inform the Content Manager to remove it from its internal data the content of the specific structure. ied URL and inform the Content Manager to remove it from its internal data shows how to clear the content URL: is to be deleted from the SE. ache set as 10000000 the content of the specific structure.
+The following example s 1.
+Verify the URL that ServiceEngine# show camera Max-cached-entries is ied URL and inform the Content Manager to remove it from its internal data shows how to clear the content URL: is to be deleted from the SE. ache set as 10000000 assets: 10